UBC-InfoVis/2021-436V-tutorials/3_D3_Tutorial/3_D3_Tutorial.md

 We illustrate the mechanism for showing tooltips at fuzzy positions based on a line chart (date on x-axis, stock price on y-axis).

-1. Add tracking area that covers the whole chart.
+1. We add a tracking area that covers the whole chart.
 Whenever users place their mouse cursor inside this area, we want to show a tooltip.
 After every `mousemove` event we need to update the tooltip accordingly.

 	```js
 	const trackingArea = vis.chart.append('rect')